100% Irish Owned for 50 Years - Licence No. TA0054

 Whilst the range of thrill seeking activities and children-friendly hotels are fantastic for families, the gorgeous attractions and sights are great for couples on a romantic retreat.
 Any partygoers will enjoy a stay in Kuta where you’ll find mega-clubs, cheap drinks, and a variety of music.

-Kuta has a thriving nightlife with pubs, bars, and clubs.
-Some of which host occasional gigs from international artists.
-Dance the night away on the dancefloor, experience a pool party or watch your favourite DJ’s perform, the fun is endless in Bali.
+Kuta has a thriving nightlife with pubs, bars, and clubs, some of which host occasional gigs from international artists.
+Dance the night away on the dancefloor, experience a pool party or watch your favourite DJ’s perform; the fun is endless in Bali.

-The beaches accommodate to all ages, with opportunities to play with the sand, paddle in the shallows, snorkel, and scuba dive.
+The beaches accommodate to all ages, with opportunities to play in the sand, paddle in the shallows, snorkel, and scuba dive.
 An excellent day out can be had at Waterbom Bali, a waterpark surrounded by tropical gardens, with a range of attractions from the extreme slide, Climax, to the Lazy River.

-Bali has many markets and shops for you to visit, selling a variety of crafts and arts.
+Bali has many markets and shops for you to visit selling a variety of crafts and arts.
 Whether you’re looking for locally made clothes, shoes, homeware goods, or a tourist souvenir, Bali will have what you’re looking for.

 Between March and April, Bali hosts the BaliSpirit Festival.
-Lasting around a week, the event attracts yoga and well-being enthusiasts with its itinerary packed with workshops, dance, and music in beautiful outdoor venues.
+Lasting around a week, the event attracts yoga and wellbeing enthusiasts with its itinerary packed with workshops, dance, and music in beautiful outdoor venues.